Propulsive performance of a windsurf-inspired pitching foil: Results and discussion

-In Figure~\ref{fig:polar_cx_vs_cy}.a, the static polar of $\mathrm{C_{drive}}$ reveals a stall occurring at $\alpha_{m} =$ 16$^{\circ}$, beyond which no propulsion is generated ($\mathrm{C_{drive}} \leq$ 0).
+In Figure~\ref{fig:polar_cx_vs_cy}.a, the static polar of $C_{drive}$ reveals a stall occurring at $\alpha_{m} =$ 16$^{\circ}$, beyond which no propulsion is generated ($C_{drive} \leq$ 0).
 When athletes employ pumping techniques, they notably enhance the drive force compared to the static condition, with particularly significant improvements at mean incidence angles exceeding 16$^{\circ}$.
 In the lowest range of $\alpha_{m}$ some pitching cases seem to be ineffective compared to the steady propulsion.
 With the use of the impact coefficient, Figure~\ref{fig:polar_cx_vs_cy}.b highlights these ineffective cases.
 We can see for $\alpha_{m} \leq$ 8$^{\circ}$ some impact coefficients are negative.
 It shows an inefficiency to pitch for these cases, for example at $\alpha_{m} =$ 2$^{\circ}$ (Figure~\ref{fig:polar_cx_vs_cy}.c) where St$_A =$ 0.045 or St$_A =$ 0.09.
-For $8^{\circ} < \alpha_{m} \leq 16^{\circ}$, $\delta \mathrm{C_{drive}}$ depends weakly on $\alpha_{m}$ but depends on St$_A$.
-Figure~\ref{fig:polar_cx_vs_cy}.d shows the sailing polar of $\delta \mathrm{C_{drift}}$ as a function of $\alpha_{m}$. $\delta \mathrm{C_{drift}}$ increases linearly and becomes positive for all $St_{a}$ at $\alpha_{m} =$ 18$^{\circ}$.
-Below this value of mean incidence angle, using unsteady propulsion reduces the drift coefficient.
+For $8^{\circ} < \alpha_{m} \leq 16^{\circ}$, $\delta C_{drive}$ depends weakly on $\alpha_{m}$ but depends on St$_A$.
+Figure~\ref{fig:polar_cx_vs_cy}.c shows the sailing polar of $C_{drift}$ as a function of $\alpha_{m}$. $C_{drift}$ increases almost linearly until $\alpha_{m} \approx$ 16$^{\circ}$.
+As St$_A$ increases, so does the range of $\alpha_m$ where $C_{drift}$ increases linearly.
+As can be seen in the Figure~\ref{fig:polar_cx_vs_cy}.d, $\delta C_{drift}$ becomes positive for all St$_{A}$ at $\alpha_{m} =$ 18$^{\circ}$.
+Below this value of $\alpha_{m}$, using unsteady propulsion reduces the drift coefficient which is a major information for the athletes' positioning strategy on the water.